-- Report and Presentation (10 points)
+- Report and Presentation (5 points)

+- Deadlines and Participation (5 points)

 - Problem Definition and Relevance, Architecture, Design methodology (10 points)

 - What is the problem

 - Why is it important

 - System architecture and partitioning

 - Design choices and principles used

 - Style of coding

 - All of the above should be stated in the project and report

 - Functionality (10 points)

-- Did you complete what your promised (i.e., graded by the checklist)
+- Did you complete what you promised (i.e., graded by the checklist)

 - Complexity, Innovation, Risk (10 points)

-Design Rules
+Design Suggestions

-- Use hierarchical design - Partition your design into small subsystems that are easier to design and test. - Design each sub-system so they can be tested individually. - When appropriate, use Major/Minor FSMs. - Use the same clock edge for all edge-triggered flip-flops - Beware of clock skew, don't gate the clock - Avoid problems from 'glitches'. - Always assume that combinational logic glitches - Never drive a critical asynchronous control signal (register clock, write enable) from the output of combinational logic. - Ensure a stable combinational output before it is sampled by CLK. - When needed, create glitch-free signals by registering outputs.
+- Use hierarchical design - Partition your design into small subsystems that are easier to design and test. - Design each sub-system so they can be tested individually. - When appropriate, use Major/Minor FSMs. - Use the same clock edge for all edge-triggered flip-flops - Beware of clock skew, don't gate the clock - If you have multiple clock domains, think very carefully about how you transfer information from one to another - Avoid problems from 'glitches'. - Always assume that combinational logic glitches - Never drive a critical asynchronous control signal (register clock, write enable) from the output of combinational logic. - Ensure a stable combinational output before it is sampled by CLK. - When needed, create glitch-free signals by registering outputs.

-Design Rules (cont'd.)
+Design Suggestions (cont'd.)

-- Avoid tristate bus contention by design
+- Avoid tri-state bus contention by design

 - Synchronize all asynchronous signals

-- Use two back to back registers
+- Use two back-to-back registers

-- Use memory properly
+- Use asynchronous memories properly

 - Avoid high Z address to SRAM when CE is asserted.

 - Avoid address changes when WE is true.

 - Make sure your write pulse is glitch free.

-- Power supply can be noisy
+- Use care when incorporating external devices

-- Use bypass capacitors to filter noise
+- Use bypass capacitors on external components to deal with noise

+- I/O pads are slow, not all signals have the same delay

 - Chip-to-chip communication

 - Beware of noise (inductance)

 - Might need to synchronize signals

 - Can also use "asynchronous" protocols